kylepolich/ccm-client/docs/index.rst

 The ATLAS Cognitive Constallation Manager (CCM) is a software system for centralized, real-time management of a space communication network.
 CCM is a solution used adopted by a space communication network as the solution for scheduling access to resources.

 CCM follows a client / server model.
 The ATLAS Network operates the CCM Server software.
 The scheduling algorithm that evaluates requests and assigns resources to clients is done server side.
 From the client's perspective, the internal operations of the server are not important.
-For a deep understanding of how the CCM Server makes scheduling decisions, you may wish to read the "Cognitive Constellation Management, Draft Final Report" prepased by ATLAS Space Operations, June 10, 2022.
+For a deep understanding of how the CCM Server makes scheduling decisions, you may wish to read the "Cognitive Constellation Management, Draft Final Report" prepared by ATLAS Space Operations, June 10, 2022.

 This guide describes the RESTful API a developer can use to interact with the CCM Server for the purposes of updating their mission parameters and configuration.